 this issue.
 Form Tutors will carry out investigations taking written statements (if appropriate) from witnesses and all the students involved.
 Parents of all the students involved will be notified.

-Some arrangements can be made for students requiring a special diet for health or religious reasons and a vegetarian option will always be available on request.
+Arrangements can be made for students requiring a special diet for health or religious reasons and a vegetarian option will always be available as well as a Jacket Potato.

 If students bring their own packed lunch we ask that parents exercise careful control over packed lunches and encourage a healthy balanced diet.
 Parents do not need to provide a drink as all students are provided with water at lunchtime.
 However, if drinks are brought into school please ensure they are stored in unbreakable containers.
 Glass bottles, cans and fizzy drinks are not allowed in school.
 All students are supervised by support staff.